folio-org/raml-module-builder/README.md

 property =/@type1/@type2 value
 ```

-In schema.json two new properties, `arraySubfield` and `arrayModifiers`,
+To enable the `@`-relation modifiers for an array the module must define
+it in schema.json.
+The properties `arraySubfield` and `arrayModifiers`
-specifies the subfield and the list of modifiers respectively.
+specify the subfield and the list of modifiers respectively.
 This can be applied to `ginIndex` or `fullTextIndex`.
 schema.json example: